kinghuthman/webdev-review/README.md

   - Data is encapsulated on the sender's side, starting from the application layer to the physical layer.
 Each layer takes the encapsulated data from the previous layer and adds some more information to encapsulate it and some more functionalities with the data.
     - These functionalities may include proper data sequencing, error detection and control, flow control, congestion control, routing information...

+### Data Encapsulation - HTTP data packet

+- Ethernet Header
+  - Deals with routing on the LAN
+- IP Header
+  - Deals with routing on the internent
+- TCP Header:
+  - Deals with data integrity
+- HTTP Header: Deals with web data

 ### Why is that in the web server code, sockets are nothing more than integers?
 How does this work

 Socket numbers are like pointers in that they reference a pointer without embodying its entire structure.
 The OS manages and tracks socket connections because its a privileged operation.